 Ferocactus Latispinus variety of barrel cactus that blooms at an early age.
 Drought tolerant and is in the Cactus Barrel family.
 It produces a red and or a yellow flower from mid to late spring.
 They will grow to about 1 ft. tall and 2 ft. wide.
 It is a slow grower and is low water cactus.
 It can tolerate cold weather…down to -4°.

-Blue Glow Agave is a niche looking blue-green leaves with yellow and red margins form its fronds.
+A very hardy Agave plant that has blue-green leaves with yellow and red margins form its fronds.
 Each frond or leaf has a sharp red-tipped spine…almost needle-like tip.
 It will grow to about 1 1/2 ft. tall and about 2 ft. wide.
 Blooms a showy yellow flower in about its tenth year of growth.
 It does great in a rock garden or xeriscape landscape but it does like more water than other drought-tolerant plants.
 Especially during the hot mid-summer months.
 If possible place it in afternoon shade to protect it from the hot scorching Southwest sun.

 The Golden Cactus Barrel (Echinocactus grusonii).
 The Golden Barrel cactus loves the full hot sun…even in areas where temps go over 115° during the summer months.
 It produces a showy yellow flower after its 3-4 year of growth.
 It will grow about 4-5 ft. tall and 2-3 ft. wide.
 Perfect for a small cactus backyard or inside a rock garden.